Types

 - category

-The category property has a default of spirits even though this field is marked required the SDK will be generated with this field being optional and the value spirits will be transmitted if no other value is provided by the end user.
+The category property has a default of spirits.
+Although category is marked as required, the SDK will be generated with this field set to optional, and the value spirits will be transmitted if no other value is provided by the end user.

 Examples

-If an example or examples field is provided on the type, Speakeasy will use the values (if valid for the defined schema) to populate usage snippets in the generated SDKs.
+If a type includes an example or examples field, Speakeasy will use the values (if valid for the defined schema) to populate usage snippets in the generated SDKs.